Enquil/rtr_v5/README.md

 You can for the posts you've liked, but ideally you want quick access to you own posts in another way

-###

 ## Future Implementations

 I chose to sort them by some urgency measure

 * Comment Reply System HIGH
 * Post Images, HIGH
-* Edit comment view, LOW/MEDIUM
-i think twitter might've gotten this one right actually
+* Edit comment view, LOW/MEDIUM, i think twitter/X w/e might've gotten this one right actually
 * News API, LOW/MEDIUM
 * Financial API, MEDIUM
 * User Settings, HIGH